Welcome to Love in Music!

 At Love in Music, we believe that music has the power to bridge cultures, uplift spirits, and transform lives.
 Each week, our volunteers generously share their time and talents to guide children on their musical journey, fostering patience, discipline, and confidence—skills that extend far beyond learning an instrument.

-I am proud to introduce our Music Director, Dr. Kangwon Lee Kim, whose leadership and passion for music education continue to inspire our organization.
-She beautifully expresses what makes Love in Music so special and why we remain committed to our mission.
+I am proud to introduce our new Music Director, Dr. Gene Moon, whose leadership and passion for music education continue to inspire our organization.
+He beautifully expresses what makes Love in Music so special and why we remain committed to our mission.

 Thank you for visiting, and I invite you to be a part of our Love in Music family!